fmussari/mslearn-mlops/README.md

 1. Login:
    `az login`
 3. Create a service principal:
    `az ad sp create-for-rbac --name "sp-mlops-labs" --role contributor \
                               --scopes /subscriptions/<subscription-id>/resourceGroups/rg-mlops-labs \
                               --sdk-auth`
-4.
+4. Create a GitHub secret in your repository.
+Name it `AZURE_CREDENTIALS` and copy and paste the output of the service principal to the Value field of the secret.